3C277.1 e-MERLIN workshop: Part 1 - Calibration

 overwrite=True)

-For the purposes of the same y axis scaling, these plots have been drawn in python.
-However, your plotms outputs should be semi-identical.
+For consistent y-axis scaling, these plots have been created in Python.
+However, your plotms outputs should be somewhat identical.

-QUESTION 3 In the plots, which has the higher amplitudes - the channel-averaged data or the single channel?
+QUESTION 3: In the plots, which has the higher amplitudes: the channel-averaged data or the single channel?
 Why?
-Answer The single channel has the higher amplitudes.
-The source 3C84 is very bright so there is plenty of signal in each single channel.
-But averaging over all channels when there is a large phase slope causes the amplitudes to decorrelate so the channel-averaged data has depressed amplitudes.
-A similar effect is seen if you have data with phase errors as a function of time and average over too long a time period.
+Answer The single channel exhibits higher amplitudes.
+The source 3C84 is very bright, resulting in plenty of signal in each individual channel.
+However, averaging over all channels when there is a large phase slope leads to a decorrelation of amplitudes, causing the channel-averaged data to show reduced amplitudes.
+A similar effect occurs if the data contains phase errors as a function of time and is averaged over too long a period.

 3A i.
 Derive delay corrections